kanna-shirakawa/kubackup-server/README.md

 note: this package uses 'mirror' command, from ku-file-utils package;
 if you want to avoid ku-file-utils dependendacy, a copy of 'mirror' script is the documentation directory

+---

+# releases

+you can get prebuilt .deb packages from here: https://repos.kubit.ch

+---

+# note

+The original projects started a lot of time ago, and I was not fluent in english, so ... the internal comments and (*gasp!*) the manpages are in italian only, and somewhat outdated.
+Hope to have time to fix this mess.